Global impact measurement

 In 2019 we began with a baseline score of 148.

-We are on track to achieving our 2025 target of a 25% reduction in the carbon intensity of our portfolio, which would be a score of 111.
+We have set a 2025 target of a 25% reduction in the carbon intensity of our portfolio, which is equivalent to a score of 111.

-*The carbon emissions of companies (level 1 and level 2) in which we invest, either directly or indirectly are considered.
-In scope assets are equity and credit asset (ex-semi government and ABS).
+*The carbon emissions of companies (Scope 1 and Scope 2) in which we invest, either directly or indirectly are considered.
+In scope assets are equity and credit assets (ex-semi government and ABS).
 The emission of holdings are calculated as:

 Some volatility in carbon intensity number is expected